ChielBruin/texvoice/README.md

  The ID of this invoice as a method of distinguishing different invoices for the same client
 - `\projectDescription`
  The description of the project
-- `\avgPrice`
+- `\wage`
  The average hourly wage paid on all tasks
+ Note: You dhould only use this when the hourly wage is the same for all tasks, or things might get confusing for the client
+- `\duration`
+ The total duration of all tasks
-- `\priceSubtotal`
+- `\subtotal`
- The price excluding VAT
+ The total price excluding VAT
-- `\VAT`
+- `\vatPercentage`
  The VAT percentage
+ Note: You dhould only use this when the VAT is the same for all tasks, or things might get confusing for the client
-- `\priceVAT`
+- `\vat`
  The added price by VAT
-- `\priceTotal`
+- `\total`
- The toal price including VAT
+ The total price including VAT

  ## Roadmap
- - Improve the architecture of the code
-  The current code is a (working) proof of concept, but not very well written
- - Add support for all `.csv` exports
-  Make use of layout configs to make them work with many tools without writing any code
  - Add some more layouts
  - Add support for multipage invoices
+ - Better error handling

  ## Contributions
  Feel free to contribute new templates or add support for more timekeeping tools